NitsujCodes/ts-generator-builder/README.md

 - **Fluent API**: Chainable methods for building TypeScript constructs
 - **Section Organization**: Group related code with customizable sections
 - **JSDoc Support**: Single-line and multi-line JSDoc generation with metadata
+- **Intelligent Imports**: You suggest the imports that are possible, and it will only use the ones that are needed
 - **Metadata Tracking**: Track source, version, generation time, and custom metadata
 - **Flexible Configuration**: Global and per-section configuration options
 - **Type Safety**: Full TypeScript support with proper type definitions